Here’s How Business Leaders Are Responding to the George Floyd Protests

 7 min read

 As protests roiled the country in response to the death of George Floyd, many Americans spent the weekend in a state of deep sadness and self-reflection.
-In the midst of a that has had an outsized effect on black Americans, the graphic video of a black man dying under the knee of a white policeman was simply too much.
-While it’s too soon to say what exactly will come from this moment, it does feel like a tipping point, and many of the country’s most high-profile – often averse to weighing in on social issues – seem to sense this.
+In the midst of a pandemic that has had an outsized effect on black Americans, the graphic video of a black man dying under the knee of a white policeman was simply too much.
+While it’s too soon to say what exactly will come from this moment, it does feel like a tipping point, and many of the country’s most high-profile business leaders – often averse to weighing in on social issues – seem to sense this.
 A number have made public statements of solidarity with the black community and pledged to take their roles in the fight for equality more seriously.
 Here is a sampling of who’s been speaking out, and we will continue to update this story accordingly.

 Merck CEO Kenneth Frazier